 The most common feeding problem owners have is when their snake doesn't want to strike and eat pre-killed food items like mice and rats.
 Feeding pre-killed prey, both the fresh or previously frozen kinds, is recommended for the safety of the snake but sometimes snakes are reluctant to take pre-killed prey.
-This is especially true if the snake was wild caught or is being offered a prey item it has never eaten before.
-Thankfully, there are several ways you can try to entice a reluctant snake to take a frozen mouse or other pre-killed prey item.
+This is especially true if the snake was wild-caught or is being offered a prey item it has never eaten before.
+Thankfully, there are several ways you can try to entice a reluctant snake to take a frozen mouse or another pre-killed prey item.
 Some tried and true methods to get your snake to eat include:

 Warm the Prey

-Make sure the frozen mouse (or other pre-killed prey item) is warmed up until it is at least room temperature.
+Make sure the frozen mouse (or another pre-killed prey item) is warmed up until it is at least room temperature.
 Thaw frozen prey in a bag in the refrigerator or by floating it in cold water and then placing it in warm water just before feeding it to your snake to warm it up.
 Never use the microwave to thaw frozen prey.
 Burns to your snake may result due to uneven heating of the prey or your prey may explode in the microwave during the process of heating and no one wants to clean that up.

 Use Feeding Forceps

 Use feeding forceps and not your hand to present the thawed and warmed prey to your snake.
 The forceps will help keep your snake from associating your hand with food.
 The forceps will also allow you to wiggle the prey item to mimic live motion which often elicits a strike from the snake.

 Dip the thawed prey in sodium-free chicken broth.
 The scent of chicken broth appeals to some snakes and may encourage them to strike.